An Experience of Introducing Primary School Children to Programming using Ozobots (Practical Report): Programming Workshop Format

 \subsection{Activity 5: Controlling the Robot}

 At this point, the children had an understanding of the capabilities and the behaviour of the robots and they knew how to use colour codes as well as which commands the robot can understand.
-We thus handed out a challenge, chosen from the many available tasks on the Ozobot website.
+We thus handed out a challenge (sixth worksheet) from the Ozobot website.
 In these challenges, there typically is a scenario (e.g., the road from home to school\footnote{Ibid., p.
-29}) with a clear objective (e.g., get the robot from home to school) and many obstacles that require the use of colour codes (e.g., dead ends, road works, etc.) Solving such a challenge sometimes took a while, and it was useful to be prepared to handle mistakes (either by handing out a new sheet, or by using white stickers to cover incorrect commands).
-Children who completed the task earlier than others were allowed to create their own racetrack on the back of the handout.
+29}) with a clear objective (e.g., get the robot from home to school) and obstacles that require the use of colour codes (e.g., dead ends, road works, etc.) Solving such a challenge sometimes took a while, and it was useful to be prepared to handle mistakes (either by handing out a new sheet, or by using white stickers to cover incorrect commands).
+Children who completed the task early were allowed to create their own racetrack on the back of the worksheet which goes hand in hand with the learning progression described in the use-modify-create framework~\cite{lee2011computational}.